At the project:

 the door and leave the box alone until the adult left.

-black lores, sword-shaped wings, and tiny legs.
+dark eyes, its black lores, sword-shaped wings, and tiny legs.

 And you can try your hand at sexing and aging Tree Swallows.

 How do you safely grasp and remove a swallow from a box?

 - Most adults you find in a box will simply crouch down as if trying to hide.

 - Open the door just enough to get your hand in and grasp the whole bird from